LogoHistorical Figure MBTI

 Why not ENFP?

-The ENFP leads with Ne and anchors in Fi — values-driven idealism that expresses itself through personal enthusiasm and moral passion.
+The ENFP leads with Ne and anchors in Fi — values-driven idealism expressed through personal enthusiasm and moral passion.
 Vyazemsky was not this.
-His wit was weapons-grade rather than warm, his arguments built on logical structure rather than emotional appeal, his literary criticism precise in ways that Fi-dominant writers rarely achieve.
+His wit was weapons-grade rather than warm, his arguments built on logical structure, his literary criticism precise in ways Fi-dominant writers rarely achieve.
 ENFPs fight for causes because they believe in them with the whole self; Vyazemsky fought for positions because he had constructed watertight cases for them and expected everyone else to follow the logic.

 The clearest distinction is in how each type handles being wrong.
 The ENFP takes correction personally, because the position was an expression of self.
-Vyazemsky could abandon an argument the moment he saw a better one — which is Ti in action, not Fi.
-His correspondents occasionally noted how quickly he could pivot in debate, acknowledging a counterpoint and building a new position from scratch without apparent ego damage.
-That fluidity is the ENTP's gift: the argument matters more than being the one who made it.
-His deep friendships and his eventual grief demonstrate that Fe was real and present in him — but it was never the instrument through which he processed the world.
+Vyazemsky could abandon an argument the moment he saw a better one — Ti in action, not Fi.
+His correspondents noted how quickly he could pivot in debate, acknowledging a counterpoint and building a new position without apparent ego damage.
+His deep friendships and eventual grief demonstrate that Fe was real — but it was never the instrument through which he processed the world.
 That work belonged to Ti, and before Ti, to the Ne that never stopped generating the next idea.

 He was the last man standing in a conversation that had produced Russian literature's greatest era, and he spent forty years writing its obituary with the same wit he had used to celebrate its birth.